pilotstack-app/pilotstack-desktop/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)** - see the [LICENSE](LICENSE) file for details.

+This license ensures that the code remains open and free, and that any modifications or network services (SaaS) built using this code must also be open-sourced.
+This prevents proprietary "wrapping" of the software while maintaining its open nature.

 ---